 There is something magical about making pictures by the golden light of a New Mexico sunset.
 I had the good fortune that day, to be photographing the Penitente morada (a kind of chapel) and graveyard on its rocky outcropping at El Rancho de las Golondrinas.
-The image below, an aide–mémoire of that beautiful moment, was made with a DJI drone by my steadfast assistant Tye Hardison.
+The image below, an aide–mémoire of that beautiful moment.

 Cindy Lane was first my student, later my friend, and now my assistant extraordinaire and business partner.
 I delight that she has been there through it all, to hand me a lens, a film holder, or a gentle smile when I most needed them.

 Iceland is a magical place to make photographs.
-My assistant Tye Hardison made this picture of me, lost in making photographs of the Kirkjufellsfoss Waterfall on the Snæfellsnes Peninsula in Iceland.
+Here I am, lost in making photographs of the Kirkjufellsfoss Waterfall on the Snæfellsnes Peninsula in Iceland.
 For a photographer it just doesn’t get any better than this.